Political psychology: The influence of conformity in groups

-The application of conformity is key for understanding group influence in political behaviour.
+The application of conformity is key for understanding group influence in political behavior.
 Decision making within a group is largely influenced by conformity.
 It is theorized to occur based on two motives; normative social influence and informational social influence (Asch, 1955).
 Chance of conformity is influenced by several factors; an increase in group size but only to a certain degree at which it plateaus, and degree of unanimity and commitment to the group.
 Therefore, the degree of popularity of a political group can be influenced by its existing size and the believed unanimity and commitment by the public of the already existing members.
 The degree by which the group conforms as a whole can also be influenced by the degree of individuation of its members.

 Also, the conformity within political groups can be related to the term, political coalition.
 Humans represent groups as if there was a special category of an individual.
 For example, for cognitive simplicity, ancestral groups anthropomorphize each other because they have similar thoughts, values, and a historical background.
 Even though the member of a group may have an irrational or wrong argument about a political issue, there is a high possibility for the other members to conform to it because of the mere fact that they are in the same coalition.